pig-dot-dev/pig-python/README.md

 # Pig Documentation

-Pig is a platform that gives your AI agents the power to run Windows VMs.
+Pig is a platform that gives your AI agents the power to directly interact with Windows computers.

 This repo is the Python SDK and CLI for interacting with Pig's API.

 > **Warning**: This API and associated infrastructure are currently in alpha and will likely undergo changes.